 Makoa (mah-KOH-ah) was born June 1, 2015.
 He is currently 6 feet long and weighs 160 pounds.

 “Makoa is one of our highest jumpers now,” Maris says, “and he just recently learned a breach behavior on cue, so he will fly through the air on this breach.
 He’ll turn and do a hug arc on his side.
 He also just learned the voluntary blood-taking behavior.
 Those are two big new ones for him.”

 “Makoa,” by the way, is Hawaiian for “fearless.”
 Through the trusting relationship he has with the marine mammals staff and his positive-reinforcement training, Makoa seems ready to take on the each new challenge and even give it his own spin.

 Shedd’s youngest Pacific white-sided dolphin is Kukdlaa (KOOK-dlah), born to Katrl on April 18, 2016.
 His Tlingit name translates as “bubbles.”
 He appears to take after mom, currently Shedd’s largest dolphin.
 He is 6’3”—the same as almost 6-year-old Sagu.
 At 180 pounds, he’s also lanky, which is typical for a young cetacean still in the midst of a growth spurt.
 Maris says that between birth and 2 years old, dolphins experience their most dramatic period of growth.
 He was approximately 3 feet long and weighed about 25 pounds at birth.
-(He’s a day old in the photo above.
+(He’s a day old in the photo to the right.
 Below, Kukdlaa (closer to the trainer) and Katrl are shown during a training session last month.)